 EMIF Group, in partnership with UN-Habitat and its Cities Investment Facility (CIF) programme, has created a sustainable investing fund to provide sub-national governments in the developing world with the capital and direction needed to accelerate the development of sustainable urban infrastructure.

 Read about the UN-Habitat/EMIF Group announcement of their partnership here.

-As an official Cities Investment Vehicle within the UN-Habitat CIF, EMIF Group is building a US$100 million ESG- and SDG-oriented, non-OECD country infrastructure development fund (the ‘CIV Fund’) to catalyze up to US$5 billion in construction capital across approximately fifty development-stage infrastructure projects.
-UN-Habitat facilitates the CIV Fund’s pipeline and the necessary government introductions to design the required local investment framework.
+As an official Cities Investment Vehicle within the UN-Habitat CIF, EMIF Group is building a US$100 million ESG- and SDG-oriented, non-OECD country infrastructure development fund (the ‘Development Fund’) to catalyze up to US$5 billion in construction capital across approximately fifty development-stage infrastructure projects.
+UN-Habitat facilitates the Development Fund’s pipeline and the necessary government introductions to design the required local investment framework.
 The EMIF Group team provides the necessary expertise and capital to ensure they are bankable for lenders and private capital.